MrPranav101/receipt-processor-challenge/README.md

 ## Implementation

-I chose to implement this project using FastAPI and sqlite.
-FastAPI because it is a very fast and easy to use for creating RESTful APIs.
-And it comes with automatic swagger generation :) sqlite because it is a very simple database that is easy to use and does not require any setup.
+I chose to implement this project using FastAPI and sqlite. \n FastAPI because it is a very fast and easy to use for creating RESTful APIs.
+And it comes with automatic swagger generation :) \n sqlite because it is a very simple database that is easy to use and does not require any setup.

 The project is split into 3 main parts: